amewulonu/wegroceriesapi/README.md

 # wegrocerieapi

 ## Description
 wegroceriesapi is a RESTful service designed to enable sellers, buyers, and delivery services to connect seamlessly for wholesale grocery transactions.
-It supports authentication, product management, order processing, and user management.
+It supports product management, order processing, and user management using CRUD to place an order, retrieve all orders, get order details by ID and update order details.
 The UserService module provides essential functionalities for user registration, retrieval, updating, and deletion.
-It ensures unique usernames and emails, maintains user records securely, and facilitates user identity validation.
-Built using Java and Spring Boot, this API adheres to a clean and modular structure for easy scalability, maintainability, and robust user management.
+This API adheres to a clean and modular structure for easy scalability, maintainability, and robust user management.

 ## Getting Started

+## Project Management
+GitHub kanban board

 ### Clone Repository
 1. Fork this repository in your GitHub account